 This award is given in honor of Captain Ransom J. Arthur, M.D., who, by his sacrifice, perseverance, and dedication to improving the health of adults through swimming, established the Masters Swimming program in the United States.

 The award is given annually to the USMS volunteer who has done the most to further the objectives of Masters Swimming, generally over an extended period of time.

-The Speedo/U.S. Masters Swimming Coach Of The Year Award
+Speedo U.S. Masters Swimming Coach of the Year Award

 Coordinator, Coach of the Year Subcommittee

-As a volunteer-driven organization, USMS is grateful to the hundreds of USMS registered volunteers who give their time, talent, and expertise to help all phases of our programs.
-Among those volunteers are some whose service stands out in its scope and its impact on the program and the USMS members who have benefited from their efforts on the local, regional, and national level.
+As a volunteer-driven organization, USMS is grateful to the hundreds of volunteers who give their time, talent, and expertise to help all phases of our programs.
+The DDSA is given to those volunteers whose service stands out in its scope and its impact on the program and the USMS members who have benefited from their efforts on the local, regional, and national level.
 The recipient must be a registered member of USMS.

 Up to 15 people are selected each year for the USMS Service Award with nominations coming from LMSCs, clubs, and individuals.

-• The impact of service to new programs or improvements of on-going programs
+- The impact of service to new programs, improvements, or enhancements of on-going programs